 13. Treated Old Flower Bed Border

-The railway sleepers that have been done old treatment will create more aesthetic appeal.
-Treating the wood will keep it protected so that it can be the pride and joy of your garden for years to come.
+Railway sleepers that have undergone an aged treatment can create more aesthetic appeal.
+Treating the wood will keep it protected, ensuring that it can be the pride and joy of your garden for years to come.

 14. Dark Wood Decorative Borders